12 Best Indian Authors: Discover Your Next Favorite Novel

 Rabindranath Tagore

-Rabindranath Tagore won the Nobel Prize in Literature in 1913 for his collection of poems Gitanjali, and he was the first non-European to claim the honor.
+Rabindranath Tagore won the Nobel Prize in Literature in 1913 for his collection of poems, Gitanjali, and was the first non-European to claim the honor.
 His novels, stories, poems, essays, and other works explored personal and political topics in lyrical language.

-He was one of the first Indian writers to turn away from classical forms and traditional poetic structures.
-He was vocally opposed to the Raj for over a half-century before India gained independence.
+He was among the first Indian writers to escape from classical forms and traditional poetic structures.
+He had vocally opposed the Raj for over a half-century before India gained independence.
 His work continues to inspire the best Indian authors as well as writers from around the rest of the world.
-It has been translated into multiple languages, and his writing was influential for countless writers, including Pablo Neruda and Octavio Paz.
+It has been translated into multiple languages, and his writing influenced countless writers, including Pablo Neruda and Octavio Paz.

 “Give me the strength lightly to bear my joys and sorrows.
 Give me the strength to make my love fruitful in service.
 Give me the strength never to disown the poor or bend my knees before insolent might.
 Give me the strength to raise my mind high above daily trifles.”